g-wn/next-hmr-repro/README.md

 step 1; the first edit updates correctly.

 Reproduced with Next.js 16.3.5 and 16.4.0-canary.31, React 19.2.6,
-Node 24.14.1, and Arc on macOS.
+Node 24.14.1, and Arc and Chrome on macOS.
 This repo pins the canary version.